hendrikluuk/unpacking-semantic-similarity/README.md

 #### Harvesting of synonymous and parent-child concept labels

-1. Clone the https://github.com/hendrikluuk/probing-concepts repo and create a symlink to it into the present project's folder
+1. Clone the [anonymized] repo and create a symlink to it into the present project's folder

    ```bash
    ln -s ../probing_concepts probing_concepts